Our commitment to user and client satisfaction is the foundation for our success and the source of long-term value for our shareholders and employees.

-Founded in 1996, Simulations Plus employs over 60 employees and is publicly-traded on the NASDAQ stock exchange (ticker symbol = SLP).Our headquarters are based in Lancaster, California, with our pharmacometrics consulting team located in Buffalo, New York.
+Founded in 1996, Simulations Plus employs over 80 employees and is publicly-traded on the NASDAQ stock exchange (ticker symbol = SLP).Our headquarters are based in Lancaster, California, with our pharmacometrics consulting team located in Buffalo, New York and our Quantitative Systems Toxicology team in Research Triangle Park, NC .
 Trusted distributors handle sales and scientific support in Asian territories.
 19 of the top 20 pharmaceutical companies, plus numerous mid- and small-sized companies and all major regulatory agencies, license our modeling & simulation technology.

 A not-so-brief history…